Sunray0466/Project-MLOps/reports/README.md

 > **Explain how you managed dependencies in your project?
 Explain the process a new team member would have to go**
 > **through to get an exact copy of your environment.**
->
-> Recommended answer length: 100-200 words
->
 > Answer:

 We managed dependencies in our project using a combination of a requirements.txt file and a pyproject.toml file.
 The requirements.txt lists all the exact package versions used, ensuring a reproducible environment.
 Meanwhile, the pyproject.toml file defines broader dependency specifications, including build system requirements.
 To replicate the environment, a new team member can create a virtual environment, then install the dependencies using pip install -r requirements.txt for precise versions or pip install . if they want to build the project as defined in the pyproject.toml.
 This ensures consistency across development, testing, and production environments.

 ### Question 5

 > **We expect that you initialized your project using the cookiecutter template.
 Explain the overall structure of your**
 > **code.
 What did you fill out?
 Did you deviate from the template in some way?**
->
-> Recommended answer length: 100-200 words
->
-> Example:
-> *From the cookiecutter template we have filled out the ... , ... and ... folder.
-We have removed the ... folder*
-> *because we did not use any ... in our project.
-We have added an ... folder that contains ... for running our*
-> *experiments.*
->
 > Answer:

 With cookiecutter template, we copied the course template and have since then filled out most of the existing folders except the notebook-folder.
 All folders were kept and none were deleted, but new additions have also been made.
 The *.dvc* for data control, *.ruff* for formatting, *deployment* for our back- and frontend, and *outputs* and *wandb* for hydra and weights and biases, which keeps track of our hyperparameters.